 All prices are quoted in New Zealand Dollars (NZD).
 Please note, your card information is not disclosed to any other party.
 Services will only be provided once full payment has been received and funds have been cleared.
 Unless specified otherwise prices are inclusive of goods and services tax, duties and other charges imposed or levied in New Zealand in connection with the supply of goods and services.

 We reserve our right to increase or decrease our prices without prior notice at any time.

 We may terminate access to this website at any time without notice.
 Our disclaimer will nevertheless survive such termination.
 CLMNZ does not warrant that you will have continued access to this website, and will not be responsible or liable for any loss, claims, costs, expenses, or damage, directly or indirectly incurred or resulting from or related to your inability to use or access this website.

-CLMNZ does not accept any responsibility or liability for any direct, indirect, incidental, consequential, special, exemplary or punitive damage, or for any loss of profit, income or any intangible losses, or any claims, costs, expenses, or damage, whether in contract, tort (including negligence), equity or otherwise, arising directly or indirectly from, or connected with, your use of this website or any linked website, or your reliance on information contained in or accessed through this website, or the on-line purchase of goods, including the failure of any order/booking to be processed.
+CLMNZ will not be liable at law, by statute, in equity or otherwise arising from the use of this website including for any direct, indirect, incidental, consequential, special, exemplary or punitive damage, or for any loss of profit, income or any intangible losses, or any claims, costs, expenses, or damage, whether in contract, tort (including negligence), equity or otherwise, arising directly or indirectly from, or connected with, your use of this website or any linked website, or your reliance on information contained in or accessed through this website, including the failure of any order/booking to be processed.

-This website and content has been developed in accordance with the laws of New Zealand.
-These terms and conditions, and any matters or disputes connected with this website or the on-line purchase of goods shall be governed by the law of New Zealand and the New Zealand courts shall have exclusive jurisdiction to hear and determine all claims in connection with this website and its use.
+This website and content have been developed in accordance with the laws of New Zealand.
+These terms and conditions, and any matters or disputes connected with this website or the online purchase of goods shall be governed by the law of New Zealand and the New Zealand courts shall have exclusive jurisdiction to hear and determine all claims in connection with this website and its use.